Alisattar Atakishiyev

-Alisattar Alasgar oghlu Atakishiyev (Əlisəttar Ələsgər oğlu Atakişiyev; 25 December 1906 - 7 November 1990) was an Azerbaijani and Soviet cameraman, screenwriter and artist, an Honoured Art Worker of the Azerbaijan Soviet Socialist Republic (1960), and director of children's science fiction films.
+Alisattar Alasgar oghlu Atakishiyev (Əlisəttar Ələsgər oğlu Atakişiyev; 25 December 1906–7 November 1990) was an Azerbaijani and Soviet cameraman, screenwriter and artist, an Honoured Art Worker of the Azerbaijan Soviet Socialist Republic (1960), and director of children's science fiction films.

 Biography

 Alisattar Atakishiyev was born on 25 December 1906 in Baku.
-From childhood he became interested in drawing, in 1927 he left for Moscow, where he entered the All-Union Art and Technical School.
-In 1930, after graduating from college, he returned to Baku, got a job as a graphic designer at a film studio.
-After working only a year at this job, he decided to enter the camera department of the All-Union State Institute of Cinematography.
+From childhood, he became interested in drawing and in 1927, he left for Moscow, where he entered the All-Union Art and Technical School.
+In 1930, after graduating from college, he returned to Baku, and got a job as a graphic designer at a film studio.
+After working for only a year at this job, he decided to enter the camera department of the All-Union State Institute of Cinematography.
 After graduating from the institute in 1936, Alisattar Atakishiyev remained in Moscow and began working at Mosfilm.